engtuncay/engtuncay.github.io/web-javascript/js-notes-6-promise.md

 ### Promise constructor

 We can create a promise using the Promise constructor.
-We can create a new promise using the key word `new` followed by the word `Promise` and followed by a parenthesis.
-Inside the parenthesis, it takes a `callback` function.
-The promise callback function has two parameters which are the _`resolve`_ and _`reject`_ functions.
+We can create a new `Promise` object.
+Its constructor takes a `callback` function and the promise callback function has two parameters which are the _`resolve`_ and _`reject`_ functions.

 ```js
 // syntax